Doppol - Trending books for kids

 4.16

-In the mid 19th century Longfellow was one of the most widely-read poets in England and in his native United States.
-Hiawatha, his epic poem has created a legend.
+In the mid 19th century, Longfellow was one of the most widely-read poets in both England and the United States.
+His epic poem, Hiawatha, has created a legend.
+However, due to the old age and scarcity of the book, many pages may be hard to read because of blurring of the original text.

 Age